Armenia property tax reform raises gentrification fears

-The owner of a $80,000, 120-square meter flat in central Yerevan who currently pays around $19 a year would owe about $100 after the reform kicks in.
+The owner of $80,000, 120-square metre flat in central Yerevan who currently pays around $19 a year would owe about $100 after the reform kicks in.
 The average monthly salary in the country is around $380, according to official estimates.

 "The idea here is to impose a higher tax on the wealthiest of society, property owners who have gotten away for too long with very, very low property tax," said Richard Giragosian, director at the Regional Studies Centre, a Yerevan think tank. "(But) a lot of the people who now own the most lucrative property in the city centre are pensioners," he told the Thomson Reuters Foundation by phone.